RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

 > ### Challenge: Scale the spheres
 >
 > 1. To relate our spheres to the data, we want to scale them based on the measured power.
 Using `sphere.scale.set()`, scale each sphere according to the first value in its power array.
+In our data, `power` has been normalised to range between 0 and 1.
+To help make sure the spheres stay visible it might be a good idea to scale them as something like: `1 + 5*power`.

 We've started our display of data.
 Now, how can we change the size of the spheres dynamically?
 To repeatedly execute a function, we can use the function `setInterval(my_function, timestep)`.
 Whatever `my_function` does is executed every `timestep` milliseconds.
 In our case, our function is supposed to update the size of the bubble.